Barcelona in tricky position to produce another comeback

-When Barcelona routed PSG 6-1 to reverse a 4-0 first-leg deficit in the last 16, its confidence was high from winning four games in a row and outscoring opponents 15-3 before that second leg against PSG.
+When Barcelona routed PSG 6-1 to reverse a 4-0 first-leg deficit in the last 16, its confidence was high from winning four games in a row and outscoring opponents 15-3 before that second leg.

 This time, it has to overcome a 3-0 first-leg loss against Juventus in the quarterfinals on Wednesday.
 But without the boost of a winning streak.
 Barcelona has lost three of its seven games since that spectacular victory over PSG at the Camp Nou.